Kia Sedona Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Kia Sedona are $896 a year with full coverage.
-Comprehensive insurance costs an estimated $162, collision insurance costs $196, and liability insurance is estimated at $402.
-Liability-only coverage costs approximately $446 a year, and high-risk coverage costs $1,922 or more.
-Teenage drivers cost the most to insure at up to $3,550 a year.
+U.S. average insurance rates for a Kia Sedona are $896 a year for full coverage insurance.
+Comprehensive insurance costs around $162 each year, collision costs $196, and liability costs $402.
+A policy with just liability insurance costs as little as $446 a year, with coverage for high-risk drivers costing $1,922 or more.
+Teenage drivers pay the highest rates at $3,550 a year or more.

 Average premium for full coverage: $896

-Rate estimates include $500 deductible amounts, 30/60 liability limits, and includes uninsured motorist and medical coverage.
-Prices are averaged for all U.S. states and for different Sedona trim levels.
+Price estimates include $500 physical damage deductibles, liability coverage up to 30/60, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all 50 states and Sedona models.

-For a driver in their 40's, Kia Sedona insurance rates range from as low as $446 for the bare minimum liability coverage to a much higher rate of $1,922 for a driver required to buy high-risk insurance.
+For the average driver, Kia Sedona insurance prices go from as low as $446 for basic liability insurance to a high rate of $1,922 for a high-risk driver policy.

 Use the form below to get customized rates for your location.